IEA (2023), SDG7: Data and Projections, IEA, Paris https://www.iea.org/reports/sdg7-data-and-projections, License: CC BY 4.0

-Above 2.6 billion people lack access to clean cooking facilities, relying instead on solid biomass, kerosene or coal as their primary cooking fuel.
+Around 2.3 billion people lack access to clean cooking facilities, relying instead on the traditional use of solid biomass, kerosene, or coal as their primary cooking fuel.
+Household air pollution, mostly from cooking smoke, is linked to around 3.7 million premature deaths a year.
 In the past, progress has been very limited compared to electricity access.